Chukobyte/learn-engine-dev/docs/index.md

 Programming and technical skills of all levels are welcome, but to get the most out of this tutorial series you should have the following:

-- A basic understanding of C++.
+- A basic understanding of the C programming language.
 This includes compiling and writing code.
 - Proficiency with writing code in Python.
 - A high level understanding of OpenGL.